 Map it All Out

-Once you’ve established your categories and identified any immediate gaps in coverage, it’s time to map everything out into a neatly organized editorial content calendar.
+Once you’ve established your categories and identified any immediate gaps in coverage, it’s time to map everything out into an organized editorial content calendar.
 We recommend checking out this post on topic clusters by HubSpot, but here’s the gist:

 Execution all depends on what you’re trying to achieve, and how you’re trying to achieve it.
 But the advice here is applicable to any site or business that’s trying to establish a content marketing calendar and fill in topical gaps.
 Once you have all the information you need, choose an editorial calendar template, and fill it in.